The Awesomely Big List Of Ways To Help Autism Families

 32. Show that you’re aware

-Ask your friends if they have a preferred way of raising awareness about autism - perhaps they like to participate in World Autism Awareness Day activities or have a fun run you could sponsor them in.
+Ask your friends if they have a preferred way of raising awareness about autism – perhaps they like to participate in World Autism Awareness Day activities or have a charity walk you could sponsor them in.

-Ask your friends whether they use AAC devices to help their kids communicate (such as sign language, picture exchange, communication boards or speech apps on the iPad), and whether it’s something that you can learn how to do too.
+Ask your friends whether their kids use AAC devices to communicate (such as sign language, picture exchange, communication boards or speech apps on the iPad), and whether it’s something that you can learn how to do too.
 Having people around them who can communicate with their kids (and are interested in doing so) will be a big support.